 As recently as last year, businesses could purchase the three Snapchat ad types only from Snapchat sales reps or through third-party software providers that work through Snapchat’s advertising API.

-As a business, you couldn’t start using Snap Ads unless you were spending a minimum of $1,000 per day.
 Now, with Snapchat Ads Manager, you can pay per thousand impressions or pay per goal — ad units you’ll be familiar with if you’ve run Facebook or Instagram Ads.
 No more minimum spend — no more need for a line of credit.
-Snapchat ads are open to the little guys.

 The Benefits of Snapchat Ads